 As part of the implementation of Directive 2014/55/EU on electronic invoicing in public procurement in Germany, the National IT Planning Council decided that public bodies in Germany must be reachable via the Peppol network if they offer a web service for e-invoices.

-In fact, Peppol is the preferred method of receipt for the two federal portals and the only method that supports the fully automated exchange of electronic documents and the transmission of large volumes of electronic invoices.
-This results in additional benefits such as greater efficiency, quality and security.
+Peppol is indeed the preferred delivery method for the future unified federal platform, and it is the only channel that supports fully automated exchange of electronic documents and the submission of large volumes of invoices.
+This brings additional advantages such as greater efficiency, improved quality, and enhanced security.

 To submit invoices via Peppol, suppliers can choose to use the federal Peppol web service (known in German as Peppol des Bundes), use an existing Peppol service provider such as Unifiedpost and our SME solution Banqup, or join OpenPeppol and set up their own Peppol access point.